the-events-calendar/event-tickets/readme.txt

 = [M18.05] TBD =

 * Fix - Allow access when visiting the attendees list on venue or organizer post type (props to Antonio Jose in our forums for flagging this problem) [90062]
+* Fix - Prevent an rsvp to be changed from not going to going if it would go beyond capacity [100165]

 = [4.6.3.1] 2018-02-26 =